 Otherwise, the new Technics SL-GR turntable carries two labels, SL-1200GR and SL-1210GR.
 The difference is only in finishing, silver (1200) and black (1210).
 Everything else is completely identical.
-I personally like black finish because it works somehow more stylish and harmonious, but at the end of the day, whatever you choose has nothing to do with the sound quality.
+I like black finish because it works somehow more stylish and harmonious, but at the end of the day, whatever you choose has nothing to do with the sound quality.

 Of the other components that make the turntable integration, I used the Clearaudio Nano turntable preamplifier and Marohei Cables CT Reference custom made phono cables.

 Among other things, my experience is based on the tens of listening to turntable and turntable integrations back in ten years, in the systems of my dear friends, both in presentations and in familiar terms.
 All this experience further formed me as an audiophile.
-We could discuss until dawn as to whether anyone could even call an audiophile who does not have a turntable, but the fact is that analogue sound represents the closest reference to what we hear in nature.
+We could discuss until dawn as to whether anyone could even call an audiophile who does not have a turntable, but the fact is that analog sound represents the closest reference to what we hear in nature.

-Of course it is not all so black because luckily there are millions of records created in the ’70s and’ 80s of the last century which still sound great now.
+Of course, it is not all so bad because luckily there are millions of records created in the ’70s and’ 80s of the last century which still sound great now.
 Clearly, during this period, you are looking for popular music, but also timeless classical works and performances.
 With little attention and will, you can find premium (NOS) editions for up to 15 to 25 $, which is way less.

 To test Technics SL-1210GR I used mostly new records of different genres.
-I’m not going to write that it was audiophile or in any way special edition because I did not buy records according to such criteria, but by the type of music and the music content.
-Ii is a huge bonus for me if this album, which means something to me, I can buy in some superior edition.
+I’m not going to write that it was an audiophile or in any way special edition because I did not buy records according to such criteria but by the type of music and the music content.
+It is a huge bonus for me if this album, which means something to me, I can buy in some superior edition.
 For example, I recently bought Ole, John Coltrane in the Rhino release although I know there is a much better and more expensive edition (ORG Records).
-But that album is missing in record collection, I have not listened to it, and I do not see the reason why it should be delayed just because I do not have the money to buy a three times expensive edition.
+But that album is missing in the record collection, I have not listened to it, and I do not see the reason why it should be delayed just because I do not have the money to buy a three times expensive edition.

 With the pre-installed Ortofon 2M Red cartridge, the Technics SL-1210GR provided a rather open and balanced sound.
 I have to admit I was pleasantly surprised by the amount of detail and the precise sound image.
-With a surprisingly good timbre, separation of instruments was also very good.
+With a surprisingly good timbre, the separation of instruments was also very good.

 Of course, the sound changed depending on the recording material itself, i.e. the record, but can generally describe it as calm and with no excess in the bandwidth.
 Technics SL-1210GR also showed as a turntable that achieves excellent timing and rhythm.